 Selection of media processing tasks to prepare the workflow:

-When a request for media processing arrives from the media source, the workflow manager shall scan function repository to find the list of all functions that could fulfill the workflow.
-Using the workflow description from the media source, the workflow manager checks to see what all functions from the function repository need to be selected for finalizing the workflow.
-This checking depends on information for media processing from NBMP source such as input and output description, and description of the requested processing; and different descriptors (described in section 9) for each task in the function directory.
+When a request for media processing arrives from the NBMP source, the workflow manager shall scan function repository to find the list of all functions that could fulfill the workflow.
+Using the workflow description from the NBMP source, the workflow manager checks to see what all functions from the function repository need to be selected for finalizing the workflow.
+This checking depends on information for media processing from NBMP source such as input and output description, and description of the requested processing; and different descriptors (described in section 9) for each function in the function directory.
 The mapping of the source requests to appropriate media processing tasks to be included in the workflow is central for the implementation of NBMP in the network.
 The architecture for workflow manager with the media processing function repository is shown in Figure 2.